-26.3 STAFF WASHROOMS
+26.2 STAFF WASHROOMS

-Two all inclusive washrooms for staff with one of the washrooms barrier-free washroom(s) associated with the staff lounge.
-If classroom wings are remote from staff area, provide additional staff washroom in wings and floors.
+Two all inclusive washrooms for staff with one of the washrooms barrier-free washroom(s) associated with the staff lounge / work area.
+If classroom wings are remote from staff area, provide additional staff washroom in wings and floors to provide adequate access to washrooms for all staff members within a reasonable travel distance.